karunya3609/FOMC_Project_Clean/README.md

 - **Output**: Single CSV file with 10,000+ data points

 ### Important Note on Historical Data
-SEP documents prior to June 2012 do not use dot plots.
+SEP documents prior to 2012 do not use dot plots.
 Instead, they present participant projections as numerical tables.
 This pipeline is specifically designed for dot plot data (2012+).
 Extracting pre-2012 table-based data would require separate logic and is outside the current scope.

 ## Project Structure
 ## Features